 Focus 80-100% of your meals on the whole foods which are highest in nutrient density (vitamins, minerals, essential fats, amino acids, etc.) per calorie, the lowest in toxins, and that combine together to optimally fulfill your daily nutritional requirements.

 Eat the foods which are most nutrient-dense and least toxic.
-This means eating only the following foods:
+This means eating the following foods:

 If you are needing to lose excess body fat, simply eat as described but keep the carbohydrates (fruits and starches) and fat to the minimum levels, and be disciplined with your food choices and portions.
 If you are lean, exercising regularly, and have normal blood work, you can experiment by increasing carbohydrate and fat intake to support exercise, but not body fat.

-- Refined seed/vegetable oils – Includes oils from peanut, soybean, sunflower, safflower, canola, corn, cottonseed, palm, kernel, sesame, and grapeseed.
+• Refined industrial seed/vegetable oils – Includes peanut, soybean, sunflower, safflower, corn, cottonseed, palm, kernel, and grapeseed oils.
 Also includes margarine or any hydrogenated or partially hydrogenated oils.

 These foods are all relatively nutrient poor and non-essential when compared to eating vegetables, fruit, naturally-raised meat/seafood/eggs, and healthy fats.

 Remember, your lifestyle choices are key to being able to fulfill what is most valuable to you.
-Commit to regular and consistent chiropractic wellness adjustments and do daily spinal hygiene exercises to achieve optimal expression of your spine and nervous system.
+Commit to regular and consistent chiropractic maintenance and prevention adjustments and do the daily spinal hygiene exercises to achieve optimal expression of your spine and nervous system.
 Prioritize optimal nutrition – fuel your body with only optimal, whole, and nutrient-dense food.
 Make time for fitness and regular movement.
 Make your sleeping schedule non-negotiable.
 Be grateful for what you have, seek the positives in life, find the lesson or benefit in the challenges, and visualize your future.
 Be a master of your destiny, not a victim of your history!

 2:00pm - 6:00pm